smschm/scheme-nomic/metarules.md

 The goal
 ---------

-The goal of Scheme Nomic is to have the bot say "<your nickname> is the winner" or something to that effect.
+The goal of Scheme Nomic is to have the bot say `<your nickname> is the winner`, or something to that effect.
 How this goal is acheived is collectively up to you and the other players.

 Be nice